 Click here to view a list of annual human rights observances.

-Morgantown Human Rights Commission showed extraordinary leadership advocating for the fair and equal treatment for LGBT West Virginians earlier this year when the members of the Commission unanimously passed resolutions in support of marriage equality and nondiscrimination.
+Morgantown Human Rights Commission showed extraordinary leadership advocating for the fair and equal treatment for LGBT West Virginians earlier in 2015 when the members of the Commission unanimously passed resolutions in support of marriage equality and nondiscrimination.
 Every single member of the Morgantown City Council unanimously endorsed both resolutions.

 24/7 HR contact line: 304-225-3582